Vishnupriya109/PowerBI_Projects/README.md

-# PowerBI_HR Analytics Dashboard
+# PowerBI
-The projects will be prepared using Power BI and made other tools accordingly
-# HR Analytics Dashboard – Power BI
+# HR Analytics Dashboard

 This project features an interactive dashboard built in Power BI, focusing on HR insights from a sample dataset.
 It provides decision-makers with a comprehensive view of workforce trends and recruitment dynamics.